TexShare Database Cost Share FAQ for FY2015

-1. How much will my library pay in fees?
+1. How much will my library pay in cost share?

-Libraries are invoiced a TexShare Database Program participation fee in August of each year to help pay for the databases.
+Libraries are invoiced a TexShare Database Program participation cost share fee in August of each year to help pay for the databases.
+The Texas State Library cannot process payments by credit card.

-2. What is the formula used to determine the fee schedule?
+2. What is the formula used to determine the cost share schedule?

-The fee schedule is based upon a formula created by the TexShare Database Cost Sharing Working Group.
+The cost share fee schedule is based upon a formula created by the TexShare Database Cost Sharing Working Group.

-The total $2.1 million that needs to be collected was split into 75% academic libraries and 25% public libraries based on database usage.
+The total $2.2 million that needs to be collected was split into 75% academic libraries and 25% public libraries based on database usage.
 The formula for the fee is a weighted combination of 30% undergraduate FTE's and 70% information resources expenditures for academic libraries, and 30% population served and 70% collection expenditures for public libraries.
 Several ceilings and floors were added for the academic libraries and one ceiling and floor was added for the public libraries.
+No library pays more than 10% of its resource expenditures budget, and no library's assessment will increase more than 60% from one year to another.

 The TexShare Database Cost Sharing Working Group reviewed a great deal of information, including: